Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Argument.md

 public static class Argument
 ```

-Argument validator class to help validating arguments that are passed into a method.This class automatically adds thrown exceptions to the log file.
+Argument validator class to help validating arguments that are passed into a method.
+This class automatically adds thrown exceptions to the log file.